My Photography interest has spanned some thirty plus years and has evolved from darkroom to digital.

 I exhibit widely both in the UK and overseas, some exhibitions are listed on the 'Exhibitions' page.
 Exhibitions include Meniere Gallery London, Gallery OXO in London, and the Grant Bradley Gallery in Bristol.
 I also exhibit in various Hospitals as part of my interest in Arts in Health.

 My work has been published in several magazines and books, most recently 'The Coast' - a book by 5 Arena members and a personal book on my 'Swimming with the Tide' Portfolio as an Arena Edition.
 I had an 8 page article in Advanced Photographer Magazine and featured Photographer in 'onlandscape'.
-I have also had a total of 6 images commended in Landscape Photographer of the Year Publications 3 of which were exhibited in the National Theatre.
-2 images published in RPS Portfolio 3.
-I had a double page spread in the Western Morning News.
+I have also had a total of 6 images commended in Landscape Photographer of the Year Publications 3 of which were exhibited in the National Theatre and one in The Sunday Times.
+2 images were published in RPS Portfolio 3 and a double page spread of my work and words were published in the Western Morning News.

 I have had images accepted in the Royal Photographic Society's International Exhibition, which tours the UK, for 3 consecutive years.
 Also 3 consecutive years have had acceptances in the London Salon of Photography and the Edinburgh International that coincides with the Edinburgh International Festival.